iPhone Photography Tips From A Photographer

 Manfrotto Tripod

-Now that we’ve covered getting a tripod for your iPhone, I highly recommend also getting a remote camera shutter.
+Now that we’ve covered getting a tripod for your iPhone, the next tool I recommend is a remote camera shutter release.
 This tool comes in handy for two reasons:

 1. Pressing the shutter button on your iPhone could cause the camera to shake a little, resulting in blurry images.